Rcpilot33/k2-improvements/README.md

 > [!WARNING]
 > The wipe command is destructive.
 Back up the printer configuration, custom macros, saved meshes, and any other files you want to keep before running it.

-After the reset, complete the on-screen setup far enough to restore the network connection, but stop before Creality calibration.
+After the reset, complete the full on-screen Creality setup and its factory calibrations, including cutter calibration and input shaping.
+Restore the network connection and finish that setup before starting bootstrap.
+Once these modifications are installed, use the provided manual calibration workflows instead of rerunning Creality's automatic calibration.

 ### Start bootstrap and open the installer menu